PrivateCoffee/privatecoffee-website/README.md

 ```

 The website will be built into the `build` directory, and you can view it by
-opening the `index.html` file in your browser.
+opening the `index.html` file in your browser or using the included HTTP server
+(`python main.py --serve`).

 ## License